COP29 Finalizes Carbon Market Rules to Mobilize Climate Action

 Credit :COP29

-At in Baku, Azerbaijan, nations finalized rules for a global carbon credit trading system aimed at accelerating investments in projects that combat change.
+At in Baku, Azerbaijan, nations finalized rules for a global carbon credit trading system aimed at accelerating investments in projects that combat climate change.

 These credits, representing one metric ton of carbon dioxide reduced or removed, can be bought by countries and companies to meet climate targets.